I have a very positive attitude toward physical therapy.

 It’s not an either-or kind of system.
 We can be confident and humble.
 We can unite and seek to improve ourselves.

-In the face of change we double and triple down on methods that are failing and aren’t sustainable.
+In the face of change, we can afford to double and triple down on methods that are failing and aren’t sustainable.

 See the rise in high volume clinics for a perfect example.
 This is done to increase revenue at decreased cost.
 This now leads to a decrease in payment/reimbursement, which leads to more high volume, and the cycle keeps going.